 About the Porcelain Veneer Procedure

-To achieve a natural look, Dr. Hess conducts a comprehensive evaluation, considering your facial features, and prepares a personalized plan that addresses your needs and desires.
+For a natural look, Dr. Hess will evaluate your facial features and create a personalized plan just for you.
 Dr. Hess utilizes dental imaging, allowing you to “see” your smile before the procedure.

 Applying porcelain veneers requires the skill and precision of an expert cosmetic dentist.
 Porcelain veneers are permanent.
-Since the veneers are bonded to the front of your teeth, removing a thin layer of tooth enamel is necessary to create space in your mouth.
+We gently remove a thin layer of enamel so your veneers have space to fit comfortably without feeling bulky.

 Porcelain Veneers FAQs